California wildfires roar out of control, whipped by Santa Ana winds

+Hundreds of homes burned in the area during the famous Bel Air Fire of 1961.
+The Getty Center art complex, on the west side of the pass, employs extensive fire protection methods.

+Elsewhere, use of firefighting aircraft has been constrained by the same winds that have spread the fires.

-VENTURA, Calif. -- The same vicious winds that turned three Southern California wildfires into destructive dynamos were also making the firefight more difficult.
-The water-dropping planes and helicopters essential to taming and containing wildfires have been mostly grounded because it's too dangerous to fly them in the strong winds.
+The water-dropping planes and helicopters essential to taming and containing wildfires have been mostly grounded because it's too dangerous to fly them in the strong wind.
 Tuesday saw gusts of over 50 mph.

-Commanders hoped to have them back in the air Wednesday morning, but all indications were that the winds would be whipping then too, fanning the flames that spurred evacuation orders for nearly 200,000 people, destroyed nearly 200 homes and remained mostly out control.
+Commanders hoped to have them back in the air on Wednesday morning, but all indications were that the winds will be whipping then too, fanning the flames that spurred evacuation orders for nearly 200,000 people, destroyed nearly 200 homes and remained mostly out control.

 "The prospects for containment are not good," Ventura County Fire Chief Mark Lorenzen said at a news conference Tuesday.
 "Really, Mother Nature's going to decide when we have the ability to put it out."

-The largest and most destructive of the fires, an 85-square-mile wildfire in Ventura County northwest of Los Angeles, had nearly reached the Pacific on Tuesday night after starting 30 miles inland a day earlier.
+The largest and most destructive of the fires, a 101-square-mile wildfire in Ventura County northwest of Los Angeles known as the Thomas Fire, had nearly reached the Pacific on Tuesday night after starting 30 miles inland a day earlier.

+The dangers of getting too close to a burning home were evident to a CBS Los Angeles news crew covering the Thomas Fire.
+Reporter Kara Finnstrom said that photographer Nathan Furniss was hit in the chest by ammunition flying out of a burning home as he approached the structure.
+Furniss was not injured.

-The wildfire jumped a major artery, U.S. Highway 101, to a rocky beach northwest of Ventura, bringing new evacuations, though officials said the sparse population and lack of vegetation in the area meant it wasn't overly dangerous, and the highway wasn't closed.
+The wildfire jumped the major 101 artery to a rocky beach northwest of Ventura, bringing new evacuations, though officials said the sparse population and lack of vegetation in the area meant it was not overly dangerous, and the highway was not closed.

 The fire had destroyed at least 150 structures, but incident commander Todd Derum said he suspects hundreds more homes have already been lost, though firefighters have been unable to assess them.